ucn-triumf/UCNanalysis/README.md

 Then it determines the ratio of background-corrected Li6 counts to 3He counts and prints the weighted average over all cycles and saves a pdf file showing the ratio and average for all cycles.
 The He3 detector is assumed to be background-free.

+Additionally, it plots the rate in the Li6 detector after opening the valves, normalized to the He3 counts during irradiation, and averaged over all cycles.

+It can normalize a transmission measurement to a reference measurement, printing the ratio of detector rates and transmissions to a pdf.

 It also plots the background in the Li6 detector during the last ten seconds of all cycles in each run.

 Run with
-`python transmission.py ucn_output_20190215.root`
+`python transmission.py ucn_output_20190226.root`

-The latest output, generated from ucn_output_20190215.root, is found in the folder transmission.
+The latest output, generated from ucn_output_20190226.root, is found in the folder transmission.

 ## storagelifetime.py